teake/LieLink/README.md

     FileNameJoin @ {$UserBaseDirectory, "Applications"}

 into Mathematica.
 Alternatively, you can checkout this repository and move the LieLink subdirectory to the same Mathematica applications directory.

-LieLink relies on LiE for all the calculations, so it needs a compiled version of it.
-If you already have the compiled GAP version installed on your computer, it suffices to point LieLink to its location before loading the package:

-    LieLink`$LieDirectory = "path/to/directoryofLiE";
-    <<LieLink`

-If not, you need to compile the GAP version of LiE.

 ### Compiling LiE ###

+LieLink needs a compiled version of LiE to run.
+It is bundled with
+LiE versions for OS X, Windows, 32-bit Linux, and 64-bit Linux, all precompiled on x86 architecture.
+If none of these version work on your computer, you need to compile LiE yourself.

 Download the compile-only version of LiE from http://wwwmathlabo.univ-poitiers.fr/~maavl/LiE/, unzip it, and compile the GAP version by running